Lola Barang: Production

-In an interview in their recent media gathering Ronnie Lazaro said that he didn't want to make a horror film at first but when director Joven Tan calls him he immediately say yes, he said that he trust the director's visions, horror elements and etc. Lazaro also admitted that horror is not his comfort zone.
+In an interview in their recent media gathering Ronnie Lazaro said that he didn't want to make a horror film at first but when director Joven Tan calls him he immediately say yes, he said that he trust the director's visions, horror elements etc. Lazaro also admitted that horror is not his comfort zone.

 Release

 The film was theatrically released on August 6, 2025, under Rafaella Films International.